Gillette Photos

 The Superintendent of the Burlington down Sheridan way is Edward Gillette, the surveyor who ran the line from Nebraska to Montana, a thousand miles, through sage brush, rattlesnake claims and prairie dog preserves, where no civilizing Whites lived, and greasy Crows and treacherous Sioux were supreme.
 Gillette is a Yale man -- but he has overcome the handicap.

-Writer's notes, Yale Class of 1871.
-Hubbard's lecture career was cut short by one of the Kaiser's torpedos.
+Elbert Hubbard's lecture career was cut short by one of the Kaiser's torpedos.
 Hubbard was on board the Royal Mail Ship Lusitania.
-According to Hubbard, Gillette was well respected by the Indians who referred to Gillette's private car as a "big tipi on wheels."
-Gillette, son-in-law of H. A. Coffeen, later served as State Treasuer (1907-1911).
+Gillette graduated from the Yale Class of 1871.
+Hubbard's According to Hubbard, Gillette was well respected by the Indians who referred to Gillette's private car as a "big tipi on wheels."

 Gillette, 1904, looking southwest.